weaveworks/kubediff/README.md

     Compare yaml files in <dir> to running state in kubernetes and print the differences.
-This is useful to ensure you have applied all your changes to the appropriate environement.
-This tools runs kubectl, so unless your ~/.kube/config is configured for the correct environement, you will need to supply the kubeconfig for the appropriate environment.
+This is useful to ensure you have applied all your changes to the appropriate environment.
+This tools runs kubectl, so unless your ~/.kube/config is configured for the correct environment, you will need to supply the kubeconfig for the appropriate environment.

     Options: